-INDICATOR DISCLOSURE REFERENCE OMISSION REASON FOR OMISSION GRI 102: GENERAL DISCLOSURES (Continued) 102-49 Significant changes from previous reporting periods in the list of material topics and topic Boundaries.
-GBJ: Carbon Footprint Overview (Changed carbon footprint reporting timeline from calendar year to align to financial year.
-This means that the current carbon footprint timeline overlaps with the previous one by six months and has affected our figures.)
-102-50 Reporting period for the information provided.
-53 weeks ended 30 June 2019 102-51 Date of most recent previous report.
-2018 102-52 Reporting cycle.
-Annual 102-53 Contact point for questions regarding the report or its contents.
-GoodBusinessJourney@woolworths.co.za 102-54 a.
+INDICATOR DISCLOSURE REFERENCE OMISSION REASON FOR OMISSION GRI 102: GENER RAL DISCLOSURES (CONTINUED) 102-54 a.
 The claim made by the organisation, if it has prepared a report in accordance with the GRI Standards, either: i.
-'This report has been prepared in accordance with the GRI Standards: Core option'; or ii.
-'This report has been prepared in accordance with the GRI Standards: Comprehensive option'.
-N/A - the report is GRI referenced.
-102-55 a.
-The GRI content index, which specifies each of the GRI Standards used and lists all disclosures included in the report. b.
-For each disclosure, the content index shall include: i. the number of the disclosure (for disclosures covered by the GRI Standards); ii. the page number(s) or URL(s) where the information can be found, either within the report or in other published materials; iii. if applicable, and where permitted, the reason(s) for omission when a required disclosure cannot be made. www.woolworthsholdings.co.za/sustainability/reports 102-56 a.
-A description of the organisation's policy and current practice with regard to seeking external assurance for the report. b.
+'This report has been prepared in accordance with the GRI Standards: Core option' or ii.
+'This report has been prepared in accordance with the GRI Standards: Comprehensive option' N/A - the report is GRI referenced 102-55 a.
+The GRI content index, which specifies each of the GRI Standards used, and lists all disclosures included in the report b.
+For each disclosure, the content index shall include: The number of the disclosure (for disclosures covered by the GRI Standards) The page number(s) or URL(s) where the information can be found, either within the report or in other published materials If applicable, and where permitted, the reason(s) for omission when a required disclosure cannot be made woolworthsholdings.co.za/sustainability/reports 102-56 a.
+A description of the organisation's policy and current practice with regard to seeking external assurance for the report b.
 If the report has been externally assured: i.
-A reference to the external assurance report, statements, or opinions.
-If not included in the assurance report accompanying the sustainability report, a description of what has and what has not been assured and on what basis, including the assurance standards used, the level of assurance obtained, and any limitations of the assurance process; ii.
-The relationship between the organisation and the assurance provider; iii.
-Whether and how the highest governance body or senior executives are involved in seeking external assurance for the organisation's sustainability report.
-GBJ: Inside front cover (Our Good Business Journey Report) GBJ: Assurance Summary Assurance reports: www.woolworthsholdings.co.za/sustainability/reports sustainability report.
+A reference to the external assurance report, statements or opinions.
+If not included in the assurance report accompanying the sustainability report, a description of what has and what has not been assured, and on what basis, including the assurance standards used, the level of assurance obtained, and any limitations of the assurance process ii.
+The relationship between the organisation and the assurance provider iii.
+Whether and how the highest governance body or senior executives are involved in seeking external assurance for the organisation's sustainability report GBJ: p I GBJ: Assurance Summary Assurance reports: woolworthsholdings.co.za/sustainability/reports